Al-Athori SC

 Al-Athori Sports Club or Nadi Athori (النادي الأثوري الرياضي), is an Iraqi football club based in Baghdad that was founded in 1955.
-They were the champions of the Iraq Central FA League in the 1959–60 season.
+They were the champions of the Iraq Central FA Premier League in the 1959–60 season.
 They were led by player-manager Ammo Baba in that season.
-They were relegated from the top division in 1962 and now compete in the lower divisions of Iraqi football.
+They were relegated from the top division in 1961 and now compete in the lower divisions of Iraqi football.
 The club wears blue and white striped shirts.
 In 1974, the club was renamed to 'Al-Tamouz' but they returned to the name of Nadi Athori in 1987.

 History

 The famous Assyrian Sports Club of Baghdad was formed in 1955 to represent the growing Assyrian population in the capital, many Assyrians had come to Baghdad from Habbaniya in the same year after control of the RAF base was handed over to Iraq from the British.
 The idea of a club representing the Assyrian community in Baghdad came about from three men Yonan Constantine, Elisha Baba Gorgis and Aprim Benyamin, who together on behalf of the growing Assyrian community applied for a license for the new club from the Interior Ministry under the new societies law.
-On March 11, 1955 Nadi Athori was founded with the first six members Ashur Nicola Kalaita, Shimson Qatcho, Youel Baba Gorgis, Yonan Constantine, Yonan Orahim, and Binyamin Yousef Gandalo, and by middle of the year the club had over a hundred members.
-The club’s first board consisted of president Ashur Nicola Kalaita, vice-president Wilson Pera Binyamin, club secretary Binyamin Yousef Gandalo, Wasil Elisha Nimrod treasurer and Youel Baba Gorgis, a dentist as the sports secretary.
+On 11 March 1955, Nadi Athori was founded with the first six members Ashur Nicola Kalaita, Shimson Qatcho, Youel Baba Gorgis, Yonan Constantine, Yonan Orahim, and Binyamin Yousef Gandalo, and by middle of the year the club had over a hundred members.
+The club's first board consisted of president Ashur Nicola Kalaita, vice-president Wilson Pera Binyamin, club secretary Binyamin Yousef Gandalo, Wasil Elisha Nimrod treasurer and Youel Baba Gorgis, a dentist as the sports secretary.
 The club was not only a sports club, but also a social and cultural club and had branches in other cities with large Assyrian communities in Iraq such as Kirkuk and Mosul.

 During the 1950s, the club began to earn a reputation for producing young footballing talent such as Khoshaba Lawo, who was spotted by national coach Ismail Mohammed and later transferred him to one of the best teams in Iraq at the time Al-Maslaha and in 1957.
 Khoshaba made his international debut at the 1957 Pan Arab Games in Beirut at the tender age of 17, the youngest player at the Games.
 Other players quickly followed such as Gorgis Ismail, Albert Khoshaba and Gilbert Sami.